p30arena/meow_do/memory-bank/progress.md

 *   **Enhanced `frontend/src/components/task/TaskList.tsx` to display the overall total spent time for each individual task within its task card, in minutes.
 This involved adding a new state (`overallTaskSummaries`) and an additional call to `getTaskTrackingSummary` with `period: "total"` to fetch this data.**
 *   **Resolved `missingKey` error for `tasks.overallSpent` by adding the translation key to `en/translation.json`, `ar/translation.json`, and `fa/translation.json`.**
 *   **Fixed "Invalid DateTime" error in `frontend/src/components/task/TaskTrackingChart.tsx` by changing `DateTime.fromISO` to `DateTime.fromSQL` for parsing the `period` label, as the backend returns a PostgreSQL timestamp format.**
+*   **Fixed "Failed to parse stored user or token: SyntaxError: "undefined" is not valid JSON" by adding a check in `frontend/src/context/AuthContext.tsx` to handle cases where `localStorage.getItem('user')` returns the string `"undefined"`, ensuring it's treated as `null` and cleared from local storage.**
+*   **Fixed "undefined" being stored for user after timezone update by modifying `frontend/src/context/AuthContext.tsx` to use the user object returned by the `updateTimezone` API call, ensuring the latest user data is stored in local storage.**

 ## What's left to build